Cordian/HomepageNew/content/publication/basu-2017-bounding/index.md

   of symmetric algebraic and semi-algebraic subsets of .
 We obtain several asymptotically tight upper bounds.
-In particular, we prove that if is a semi-algebraic subset defined by a finite set of s symmetric polynomials of degree at most d, then the sum of the -equivariant Betti numbers of S with coefficients in is bounded by .
+In particular, we prove that if is a semi-algebraic subset defined by a finite set of s symmetric polynomials of degree at most $d$, then the sum of the -equivariant Betti numbers of $S$ with coefficients in is bounded by .
 Unlike the classical bounds on the ordinary Betti numbers of real algebraic varieties and semi-algebraic sets, the above bound is polynomial in k when the degrees of the defining polynomials are